adambair/lokap-verbs/README.md

+This patched version removes `.verb` monkey-patches on `String` and `Symbol`; I am not the maintainer, use at your own risk.

 # Verbs

 Conjugates most common english verbs for all persons, tenses, standard aspects, and modern moods (with active diathesis).
 Standard and exceptional spelling rules are obeyed.